bburrough/Descartes/readme.md

 In this case, we are calculating the amount of area covered in a given amount of time.
 Our division operator knows that dividing a unit of area by a unit of time results in the unit of area per unit time (mm²/S).
 If we attempted to store the result in any other type, or if we accidentally used the wrong value in our expression, a compiler error would result.

-Now, let's do the same in the type-deficient original code:
+Now, let's do the same in the type-deficient code:

 ```cpp
 float height(0.5f);